jronallo/jronallo.github.com/source/_posts/2012-12-20-html5-video-everything-i-needed-to-know.markdown

 ## Introduction ##

-If you use an iOS (or even Android) device, when you go to view some Web pages with video you'll sometimes be presented with a page that looks like this:
+If you use an iOS (or even a recent Android) device, when you go to view some Web pages with video you'll sometimes be presented with a page that looks like this:

 ![No Flash found for displaying video!](/demos/html5_video/images/no_flash.jpg)